 Nova Spivack is a technology futurist, serial Internet entrepreneur, and one of the leading voices on the next-generation of search, social media, and the Web.
-He works as a producer of emerging technology ventures including Twine.com, Live Matrix, Klout, bottlenose, The Daily Dot, StreamGlider, and a stealth-mode new energy company.
+He is presently the CEO of Bottlenose (http://bottlenose.com), a big data analytics company focused on real-time trend intelligence.

 In 1994, Nova co-founded one of the first Web startups, EarthWeb, which led to a record-breaking IPO in 1998, and a second IPO of DICE.com in 2007.
 Nova worked with Stanford Research International (SRI), to conceive and co-found their global business incubator, nVention, and on the DARPA CALO program, the most ambitious artificial intelligence project in US history.